 All RAID sets will be added to the disk list.
 Fresh added disks are marked red.

-First of all you need to search for partition with a label of the original RAID volume.
-If it was recovered, it should be at the “Hard disk drives" section.
-If partition table of the RAID disk was damaged you may encounter an “NT_mapped" disk with the size of the original volume.
-This means it was not found at the partition table, but recovered from disk.
+First of all you need to search for a partition with a label of the original RAID volume.
+If it was recovered, it should be in the “Hard disk drives" section.
+If the partition table of the RAID disk was damaged you may encounter an “NT_mapped" disk with the size of the original volume.
+This means it was not found at the partition table, but recovered from the disk.

 NAS devices usually have 3 partitions: Linux swap partition, system partition, and user data disk.
-The latter is the biggest of them all and almost equals to the total NAS size.
+The latter is the biggest of them all and almost equals the total NAS size.

 As RAID recovery was based on the present file system, there is no need to open the reconstructed disk in the “Full Recovery" mode.
-Select “Reader" to access current data or “Uneraser" if you need to restore deleted file.
+Select “Reader" to access current data or “Uneraser" if you need to restore a deleted file.

-We recommend to check RAID disks by previewing a large picture 1-2 Mb to ensure if recovery was successful or not.
+We recommend checking RAID disks by previewing a large picture 1-2 Mb to ensure if recovery was successful or not.

 The image should be complete and have no visual defects.

 Limitations of automated mode

-If you set up too many parameters to be enumerated, following error message will appear:
+If you set up too many parameters to be enumerated, the following error message will appear:

 During automatic reconstruction mode RAID Wizard enumerates all possible configurations.
 These are disk order combinations, stripe sizes, and possible geometries.
 For example automatic reconstruction of RAID 5 that consists of 12 disks should check 12!(disk orders) * 4(geometries) * 10(stripe sizes) =19160064000 configurations.
-Assuming your PC can enumerate 1000 per second(which is quite optimistic supposition) it would require 2217.6 days to complete.
+Assuming your PC can enumerate 1000 per second(which is quite an optimistic supposition) it would require 2217.6 days to complete.

-Developers can supply you with a custom build with this limit removed, however it won't reduce recovery time.
-At this cases best approach would be reconstructing RAID's configuration manually at the constructor or order our reconstruction service.
+Developers can supply you with a custom build with this limit removed, however, it won't reduce recovery time.
+In this case, the best approach would be to reconstruct RAID's configuration manually at the constructor or order our reconstruction service.